Port of Bristol Police: Multi-agency approach

-Whenever possible, the port police adopts a multi-agency approach to dealing with border control and other issues arising in the port area.
+Whenever possible, the port police adopt a multi-agency approach to dealing with border control and other issues arising in the port area.
 Whilst not adopting the role of the Border Force, Driver and Vehicle Standards Agency or any other agency, the port police often act on their behalf when dealing with offenders.

 Port police support officer

 The PoB also has police support officers, who are not constables, but provide non-warranted uniform support to the Port Police.
 Their uniform is similar to Home Office PCSOs.